stefinfection/rubybrown/README.md

 Discovery microcontroller by STMicroelectronics.
 All major components used to build our rover can be found in the Bill of Materials, but largely feature simple wheels attached to TT motors and infrared sensors to detect obstacles.
-Specific techniques featured in this project include analog to digital conversion (ADC), general purpose input/output (GPIO), external interrupts (EXTI), timer interrupts, pulse-width modulation (PWM), and proportional-integral-derivative motor control (PID).
+Specific techniques featured in this project include general purpose input/output (GPIO), external interrupts (EXTI), timer interrupts, pulse-width modulation (PWM), and proportional-integral-derivative motor control (PID).
 This project encompasses much of the knowledge conveyed in CS/CE6780, taught at the University of Utah in the spring of 2023.
 To read the specifics of our proposal in the browser, click [here](https://github.com/stefinfection/rubybrown/blob/master/proposal.md).

 ## Milestone Reports